 Here are the best first-class flights

-Think of a 40 square feet space all to yourself mid-air and live it with Emirates on their A380 and Boeing 777 First Class.
+Think a 40 square feet space all to yourself mid-air and live it with Emirates on their A380 and Boeing 777 First Class.
 Claiming to be closest to a private jet, the airline offers an entire suite to oneself.
 The perks include a shower, mood lighting, temperature control, and HD projection of views outside for the middle suite to mention a few.
 For entertainment, switch that widescreen with a thousand channels on.
 Meals are created by their personalised dining service and fully reclining seats make for a comfortable nap.
 Leave the flight reinvigorated, bathed in a mist of Bulgari’s Eau Parfumée au Thé Blanc (white tea fragrance).

-Welcomed by a letter from the Cabin Manager, a beverage of choice, dates, and a hot towel – Etihad presents the perfect trailer for what follows.
+Welcomed by a letter from the Cabin Manager, a beverage of choice, dates, and a hot towel – Etihad presents the perfect trailer to what follows.
 Their top first-class cabin, The Residence, is a three-room suite with a separate bedroom, bathroom, and living room.
 The butler service adds to the at-home experience.
 Individual twin beds and Poltrona Frau ensure you don’t just see clouds outside, but also feel like you’re sitting on them.
 Flat screens in the living and bedroom each, noise-cancelling headphones, and breakfast in bed make for the perfect kickback.

 One of the first to introduce exclusive space in flights, Singapore Airlines was a pioneer in offering suites and window blinds.
 Designed by French Jean-Jacques Coste, the space easily becomes a meeting room or dining area with its large table and chair lounge.
 If you’re travelling with a partner, request the staff to join the two cabins to make a large one.
 Fine dining, at par with restaurant service, a bed separate from your reclining chair, personal LCD, and network connectivity on your devices only add to this luxe experience.